Sunseeker (solar vehicle): 2015–2019

-2020 - Present
+2020–Present

 The current solar car was started in Fall 2018 when the students began the design process.
-During Spring 2019, the team began their build cycle, though Covid-19 posed issues for the team in 2020 and into 2021.
-In the Spring and Summer of 2021, the team completed the new car, dubbed Aethon, and competed in the 2021 Formula Sun Grand Prix though they did not qualify for the 2021 American Solar Challenge.
+During Spring 2019, the team began their build cycle, though COVID-19 posed issues for the team in 2020 and into 2021.
+In the spring and summer of 2021, the team completed the new car, dubbed Aethon, and competed in the 2021 Formula Sun Grand Prix, though they did not qualify for the 2021 American Solar Challenge.

-Aethon is powered by a custom built silicon-based solar array and propelled by a single Marand high-efficiency electric motor.
-It is the team's first asymmetric style car, also known as a catamaran, where the driver sits in-line with the wheels on one side of the car as opposed to all the team's previous cars which had the driver seated, or reclined in a number of the cars before 2008, along the centerline of the vehicle.
+Aethon is powered by a custom-built silicon-based solar array and propelled by a single Marand high-efficiency electric motor.
+It is the team's first asymmetric style car, also known as a catamaran, where the driver sits in-line with the wheels on one side of the car, as opposed to all of the team's previous cars which had the driver seated, or reclined in a number of the cars before 2008, along the centerline of the vehicle.

 Aethon entered into the Formula Sun Grand Prix for 2022 and placed 8th, in the single-occupant vehicle class, out of the 13 teams who made it through scrutineering.
-It performed 85 laps at Heartland Motorsport Park in Topeka, Kansas, totaling over 212 miles with a fastest lap time of 4 minutes and 2 seconds.
+It performed 85 laps at Heartland Motorsports Park in Topeka, Kansas, totaling over 212 miles with a personal fastest lap time of 4 minutes and 2 seconds.

+Aethon raced for the final time in the 2023 Formula Sun Grand Prix at Heartland Motorsports Park in Topeka, Kansas.
+It placed 5th overall in the single-occupant vehicle class, with 127 laps completed over the course of the event.
+Following the event, Aethon was retired in favor of Sunseeker's newest car, Sunseeker 23, which was unveiled to the public in October 2023.

+Sunseeker 23 will be competing for the first time in July 2024 in the Formula Sun Grand Prix and the American Solar Challenge.
+The 2024 Formula Sun Grand Prix will take place at the National Corvette Museum Motorsports Park in Bowling Green, Kentucky.
+The American Solar Challenge will begin in Nashville, TN and conclude in Casper, Wyoming.

+"Sunseeker 23" competed in the 2024 Formula Sun Grand Prix.
+After a grueling week for the Sunseeker team, which included BPS (battery protection system) issues, a suspension failure, and multiple other setbacks, Sunseeker 23 was able to make it onto the track between 11:00 am and noon on the final day of racing.
+The car was able to put down 40 labs and one penalty finishing 14th overall.
+They were also able to qualify conditionally for the American Solar Challenge.
+Unfortunately, just 10 minutes shy of fully qualifying for the rest of the race one of Sunseeker 23's motor controllers shorted causing them to not quality at the first check point.
+Not knowing what caused the issue, the team decided to withdraw from the competition with their heads held high.
+The team is proud of what they were able to accomplish during this competition and plans to bring the same car to next year's Formula Sun Grand Prix.